neow3j/neow3j/README.md

 ## Devpack/Compiler

-For smart contract development you require the `io.neow3j:devpack`.
-It provides all the Neo-related utilities that are needed in a smart contracts.
-If you want to play around with the devpack add the following dependency to your project.
+For smart contract development, you need the `io.neow3j:devpack` dependency.
+It provides all Neo-related utilities to write your first smart contract on the Neo blockchain!

+Then, add the following dependency to your project.

 __Gradle__